Georgia Tech runs past Alcorn St. 41-0

 Alcorn St.: The Braves have won four straight SWAC East division titles, but the FCS program was overmatched in looking for its first win over an opponent from a Power Five conference.
 Although nearly as big as Georgia Tech, Alcorn State couldn’t match the host team’s speed or skill in any facet of the game.

 Georgia Tech: This game was all along going to be more than anything about how the new 3-4 scheme of first-year defensive coordinator Nate Woody looked, and the Yellow Jackets didn’t disappoint.
 With a variety of blitzes, Tech limited Alcorn State’s rushing and passing attacks on the way to the first shutout since a 56-0 win over Syracuse on Oct.
 19, 2013.
-David Curry led the way with seven tackles and added a 15-yard fumble recovery for a touchdown.
+The Braves converted just 2-of-13 third-down chances.

 UP NEXT: